The Best Log Splitters for Cutting Firewood

 Spend less time splitting firewood with the Boss 7-Ton Log Splitter’s auto-return feature.
 As soon as you release the lever, the ram returns to its retracted position, letting you quickly clear away the split log and replace it with another one.
 The Boss splits logs up to 10-inches in diameter and features a 14-second cycle time.

-5. BEST GAS-POWERED: Champion Power Equipment 27 Ton 224cc Log Splitter
+BEST GAS-POWERED: Champion 25-Ton Full Beam Gas Log Splitter

 Hello, lumberjacks!
 The gas-powered pick on this list is designed for heavy-duty log splitting.
-This bad boy comes with its own trailer featuring 16-inch road-compliant tires and is designed to be towed behind a vehicle that’s fitted with a tow hitch.
+The Champion comes with its own trailer, featuring 16-inch road-compliant tires and is designed to be towed behind a vehicle that’s fitted with a tow hitch.
 Towing speed is limited to 45 mph (check with your local sheriff’s department before towing on highways).

-Designed with the serious wood-splitter in mind, the Champion 25-Ton Gas Log Splitter splits logs up to 12-inches in diameter and converts from a horizontal position to a vertical position so you can either roll heavier logs onto the base plate or use the horizontal position for smaller logs.
+Designed with the serious wood-splitter in mind, the Champion 25-Ton Full Beam Gas Log Splitter splits logs up to 12-inches in diameter and converts from a horizontal position to a vertical position, so you can either roll heavier logs onto the base plate or use the horizontal position for smaller logs.
 It features a speedy 11-second splitting cycle in addition to an auto-return to hasten the job.
-The Champion splitter comes with a two-year warranty and Amazon offers optional two- or three-year extended warranties (sold separately).

 FAQs About Your Log Splitter